tidyverse/tibble/cran-comments.md

 ## Test environments
-* ubuntu 12.04 (on travis-ci), R 3.2.4, R-devel and R-oldrel
+* ubuntu 12.04 (on travis-ci), R 3.3.1, R-devel and R-oldrel
 * win-builder (devel and release)

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+I checked all 10 reverse dependencies for version 1.0 and for the current release, and compared the results.
+They were identical, except for a new warning for the "photobiologyInOut" package, which currently has a check error anyway on my system.